keboola/developers-docs/extend/component/implementation/index.md

 - the CSV file being orthogonal

 If the above conditions are not met, then another processor should be added before yours.
-I.e. you should keep the processor simple and delegate the assumptions to other processors (and document them!).
+I.e. you should keep the processor simple and delegate the assumptions to other processors (and [document them](#publishing-a-processor)).
+If possible the processor should also assume that the CSV files are headless and stored in arbitrary sub-folders.
+When implemented with this assumption the processor will support [sliced tables]([sliced tables](/extend/common-interface/folders/#sliced-tables).

 ### Publishing a Processor
 The process of processor registration is the same as the